-Start your design project by sketching or making notes for your design.
-Think about the end goal you want your shirt to accomplish and what resources or images you will use.
+Start your design by sketching or making notes.
+Think about the end goal and what resources or images you will use.

 TIP: Look for inspiration online.
 I found these on BustedTees.com.
 You can find some really interesting ideas in terms of color combinations and use of text.

 Step 2.
 Choose a shirt and a printer.

 Do some research, online and through friends, to find a quality T-shirt and T-shirt printer.

 When choosing the type of T-shirt, think about who will wear it — men, women or children?
 In what kind of climate will the shirt be worn?
 How many T-shirts do you plan to make?
 Keep these things in mind when you're picking your printer, too.

 TIP: To help picture the final design, use a picture of the actual T-shirt to lay out your design.